 Do you recall any biases or assumptions made about you?

-I used to work in a male dominant industry, and a competitive sales environment, where the idea of a woman being able to compete with a team that consisted mostly of male Key Account Managers was disregarded even by the Team Leads responsible for the hiring process.
+I used to work in a male-dominated industry, and a competitive sales environment, where the idea of a woman being able to compete with a team that consisted mostly of male Key Account Managers was disregarded even by the Team Leads responsible for the hiring process.
 In the end, it was the numbers and results I delivered that turned the tables around and proved that a professional is well capable of creating a functional sales funnel, a well-defined persona, and having a good sense for people’s needs, regardless of their background, beliefs, sex, or orientation of any kind.

 Name another woman in the digital marketing space that other women should look out for and why?